hashim222/p5-coding-library/README.md

 - ### Future Features
   - In the future I would like to add a chat option, which would allow users to communicate privately with each other.
-  - In the future, I would like to add an option for struggling users so they can add the part of the code they are working on and multiple images can be sent, so members of the community can better understand the issue and help them.
+  - In the future, I would like to add an option for struggling users so they can add the part of the code they are working on and multiple images can be sent, so members of the community can better understand the issue and can help them.
   - When creating a post or comment, users can choose between a variety of text styles for the textfields.
   - To make signing up easier for new users, I would like to add an option of a one-click signup button where users who already have an account with Google or Facebook, can sign up by simply clicking on Google or facebook.
   - A better login and registration form will be added in the future, and users will only be allowed to register if they verify their email address.